 Yoga: A Way to Find Healing for Trauma Survivors

-A great number of childhood sexual abuse survivors experience dissociation.
+A great number of child sexual abuse survivors experience dissociation.
 It means that some trauma survivors will disconnect their brain from their body because the memories are too painful.
 In their book Overcoming Trauma through Yoga, David Emerson and Elizabeth Hopper say, “Dissociation is a coping mechanism used to create distance from emotions, cognitions, or somatic symptoms.”

 Yoga is a technique that can help you make peace with your body and reconnect with it in a positive way.
 Practicing yoga regularly will help you become more grounded.
 Doing this type of workout will access the limbic system (the emotional part of your brain) and engage it in the healing process.
 This attention can help you unfreeze emotions that may have kept you stuck for years.